 About Mariana

-Mariana Prieto is the Founder and Director of Blue Horizons at Conservation International—the first design-led innovation studio embedded within an international conservation organization.
-Her team is dedicated to innovation, communications, and scaling global ocean conservation efforts while overseeing the integration of human-centered design and creative confidence across the organization.
+Mariana Prieto is the Founder and Director of Blue Horizons at Conservation International — the first design-led innovation studio embedded within an international conservation organization.
+Her team is dedicated to innovation, communications, and scaling global ocean conservation efforts, while overseeing the integration of human-centered design and creative confidence across the organization.

 She started her career as an IDEO.org Global Fellow and has since led design and innovation teams in partnership with IDEO, IDEO.org, the Bill & Melinda Gates Foundation, WildAid, Who Gives a Crap, Polymath Ventures, and many others.